 Problem description

 A project is represented by an activity-on-node network G=(N,A).
 The set of nodes N represents the activities, where N=0,1,…, n,n+1.
 Activities 0 and n+1 are dummy activities, indicating the start and end of the project, respectively.
 The set of directed arcs A denotes the finish-start precedence relationships with zero-time-lag, which means that each activity cannot be started until all its predecessors have been completed.
 When (i,j)∈A, activity i is the predecessor of activity j, and activity j is the successor of activity i.
 Each non-dummy activity has a duration di.
 The duration of the dummy activity is 0.
 The start time of activity i is represented by si.
 The start time of the dummy end activity sn+1 corresponds to the completion time of the project.
 The project deadline is d.
 There are K types of renewable resources in the project.
 When non-dummy activity i is executed, the requirement for renewable resource type k in the unit period is rik (k=1,2, .... ,K).
 Dummy activities do not consume any resources.
-During each time period t, the total usage of resource type k is denoted by ukt=i∈ACTtrik, where ACTt is the set of activities that are being executed during time period t (ACTt={i|si≤t≤si+di}).
+During each time period t, the total usage of resource type k is denoted by ukt=i∈ACTtrik, where ACTt is the set of activities that are being executed during time period t (ACTt={i|si≤t<si+di}).
 The activities cannot be interrupted during execution, i.e., preemption is not allowed.
 The above-mentioned parameters are all integers.

 In a project with flexible structures, some activities are optional (alternative) and some activities are dependent on the implementation of other activities.
 This means that not all activities need to be implemented and the precedence relationships only exist between activities that are actually implemented.
 This leads to many different feasible structures for a flexible project.
-Performing the project with any feasible structure is able to achieve the planned objective of the project.
+Performing the project with any feasible structure is able to achieve the planned objective of the project, however, different project structures have different effects on the flexibility of the construction schedule, some project structures can provide more floating time and are more likely to reduce fluctuations in resource usage.

 To model the flexible project structure, following Kellenbrink and Helber (2015), we divide the activity set N into three mutually exclusive subsets: the mandatory activity set M, the optional activity set Q and the dependent activity set B (N=M∪Q∪B, M∩Q∩B=∅).
-The activities in the mandatory activity set M are always implemented; but it is not the case for other activities.
+The activities in the mandatory activity set M are always implemented, but it is not the case for other activities.

 The optional activity set Q may contain multiple mutually exclusive subsets Qe, i.e., ∪e=1EQe=Q, ∩e=1EQe=∅.
 Each subset Qe corresponds to a choice e=1,2,…,E and consists of several optional activities.
 Each choice e can be triggered by an activity a(e).
 If activity a(e) is implemented, the corresponding choice e is triggered, and only one of the optional activities j in Qe is implemented.
 If activity a(e) is not implemented, choice e is not triggered, and all activities in Qe are not implemented.
 Note that activity a(e) must precede the optional activity j∈Qe, and a(e) can be a mandatory activity, an optional activity or a dependent activity.
 The choice is topologically ordered such that for any pair of choices e and e'(e'>e), choice e must be triggered before choice e'.